pinax/django-announcements/docs/installation.md

 then enable permission `"announcements.can_manage"` for these managers.

-Lastly add `pinax.announcements.urls` to your project urlpatterns.py:
+Lastly add `pinax.announcements.urls` to your project urlpatterns:

     urlpatterns = [
         ...